Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future

 \section{Introduction}

-In the last decade, the existence of high-quality data has become a common factor in almost any discipline of knowledge.
-Industrial sectors traditionally reluctant to the advent of digital technologies (e.g. energy, manufacturing plants) have gone at a par with this vigorous information blossoming.
-As a result, Artificial Intelligence (AI) has encountered a magnificent opportunity to provide practical value and achieve unprecedented levels of performance over complex modeling tasks.
+the existence of high-quality data has become a common factor in almost any discipline of knowledge.
+Industrial sectors traditionally reluctant to the advent of digital technologies ({e.g., energy distribution or manufacturing plants}) have gone at a par with this vigorous information blossoming.
+As a result, Artificial Intelligence has encountered a magnificent opportunity to provide practical value and achieve unprecedented levels of performance over complex modeling tasks.

-In this context, the increase in the number of tasks and data flows that coexist in a certain scenario has motivated a major shift towards AI algorithms capable of coping with several tasks.
-This is the case of multitask learning \cite{zhang2017survey}, which focuses on the development of learning models (for e.g., image classification) that can address several related tasks at the same time; or continual learning \cite{delange2021continual}, which generalizes the former paradigm to handle tasks that can dynamically emerge, change or disappear over time.
-Gains derived from addressing these tasks via multitask learning come in the form of shorter training periods, models of smaller size or a lower demand for annotated data, all benefiting from the proper exploitation of the synergistic commonalities between the modeling tasks at hand.
+In this context, the increase in the number of tasks and data flows that coexist in a certain scenario has motivated a major shift towards Artificial Intelligence algorithms capable of coping with several tasks.
+This is the case of multitask learning \cite{zhang2021survey}, which focuses on the development of learning models (e.g., image classification) that can address several related tasks at the same time; or continual learning \cite{delange2021continual}, {which generalizes the former paradigm to handle modeling tasks that can dynamically emerge, change, or disappear over time.} Gains derived from addressing these tasks via multitask learning come in the form of shorter training periods, models of smaller size or a lower demand for annotated data, all benefiting from the proper exploitation of the synergistic commonalities between the modeling tasks at hand.
 Besides multitask learning, other research areas in Machine Learning that also promote the exchange of information between modeling tasks to boost their generalization performance are transfer learning \cite{zhuang2020comprehensive} and domain adaptation \cite{wang2018deep}.